mercuryfillings/eKnow/README.md

 I will create reusable styled elements in Storybook for cards, input fields, and buttons, and set up testing in jest to check that the elements are taking user input correctly.

+Update: I did not end up using Storybook, however  used enzyme and jest for testing.
 <br>

 #### Goals